NervanaSystems/neon/CONTRIBUTING.rst

    others to use.
 You'll first need to ensure your feature branch contains the latest changes from master.
 Furthermore, internal devs will need to assign the request to someone else for a code review.
-You must also ensure there are no erros when run through the items defined in step 5.
+You must also ensure there are no errors when run through the items defined in step 5.

 .. code-block:: bash